 As we can see, the results are quite surprising in certain ways.
 Further researches and experiments are being conducted for the connected indoor lighting market.
 However, the initial research indicates that ZigBee and DALI are the predominantly installed lighting protocols in the present day market.

 Some surveys show that DALI is not being considered as one of the major protocols for connected lighting.
 Another surprising fact that emerged was the role of Wi-Fi on the list.
 It is considered a big contender in the connected lighting area.

-Initially, researches indicated that Wi-Fi might face difficulties in scaling to large projects, and that it might slow down the network bandwidth of an enterprise.
+Initially, researchers indicated that Wi-Fi might face difficulties in scaling to large projects and that it might slow down the network bandwidth of an enterprise.
 It is interesting to discover, that market does not have such an impression about Wi-Fi and this need to get delved into much deeper.

 In a nutshell, the overall responses gave us the rulers of future connected LED technology.
 These are Bluetooth, Wi-Fi, and ZigBee.
 These protocols will dominate the market and others are assumed to fade away soon in the upcoming years.

 Also, the studies suggest that there still remains confusion and uncertainty in the minds of manufacturers about multiple lighting technologies.
 They are still unsure whether different new protocols can cater to their clientele or not.